We offer lead backed drywall and plywood in over 17 different lead thicknesses.

 Your Radiation Shielding Report

-Some several rules and regulations must be followed when going about installing or applying lead backed drywall as radiation protection to your building.
+Several rules and regulations must be followed when going about installing or applying lead backed drywall as radiation protection to your building.

 The person who designs the structure of the protection in the walls must be certified by the American Board of Radiology, American Board of Health Physics, or the Canadian College of Physics and Medicine.

-It is required by federal law to have a shielding report produced licensed radiation physicist, because without this report you can have radiation leaking into the rest of your building and have dangerous repercussions physically and financially.
+It is required by federal law to have a shielding report produced by a licensed radiation physicist, because without this report you can have radiation leaking into the rest of your building and have dangerous repercussions physically and financially.

 You must make sure that your expert is highly engaged in the early stages of the design process to ensure that your design fits all shielding requirements for your imaging equipment and your location.